ines312692/ToDoList/README.md

 The application can be deployed using the included Jenkins pipeline:

-1. Configure Jenkins with appropriate Docker permissions
+1. Configure Jenkins with appropriate Docker permissions and Kubernetes access
 2. Create a new pipeline job pointing to the repository
 3. The pipeline will:
     - Build Docker images for frontend and backend
     - Run tests
-    - Deploy the application using Docker Compose
+    - Deploy the application using either Docker Compose or Kubernetes

+### Docker Compose Deployment
+The Jenkins pipeline can deploy the application using Docker Compose, which is suitable for simple deployments.

+### Kubernetes Deployment
+For more scalable and robust deployments, the application can be deployed to a Kubernetes cluster:

+1. The Jenkins pipeline uses the configured Kubernetes credentials (KUBECONFIG_FILE)
+2. It builds and pushes the Docker images
+3. It applies the Kubernetes deployment files from the k8s directory
+4. The application is then accessible through the Kubernetes service

 ## Data Persistence